impurityprizrak/meander/readme.md

 # Meander

 ## General Purposes
 This is an experimental program written in Go that I've designed to learn more about the language.
-It's a blockchain-like project that provides source code to create nodes and interact with other peers in the network, enabling the creation of transactions and mining blocks.
+It's a blockchain-like project that provides a source code to startup node servers and interact with other peers in the network, enabling the creation of transactions and the blocks mining.

 The project structure is as follows: